 Coven caters to modern, new and experienced witches in the Cleveland area.

 Cassie suggests a level-up on the experience: “Sometimes they have drag queen tarot reading!”

 As Cleveland taquerías go, Barrio is definitely a favorite.
 Cassie recommends checking out the nearby location in Tremont:“Barrio has build-your-own tacos, and you know I love a fried egg on anything.”

 Time to get to a show from either Cleveland Kings and Girls (CKG) or Cleveland Kings Action Pack (CKAP).

 “CKG is a troupe that's been around for a long time, combining drag kings and burlesque performers that do adorable and sexy group choreographed numbers,” she said.

 “CKAP gives a platform for newer performers to cut their teeth and get to know other drag kings.
 They also focus on building up minority performers including trans/nonbinary people and people of color.
 Plus, they are fundraising for important causes.”

-You can find their shows all over The Land, from All Axs in Willoughby to the Grog Shop, or maybe at Mulberry’s after a Stonewall Sports volleyball game.
+You can find their shows all over The Land, from the Grog Shop to Mulberry’s after a Stonewall Sports volleyball game.

 The Best Part of Cleveland